sooriyaarachchi/pybites.github.io-src/content/pillow-banner-flask.md

 * Use of logging and namedtuples.

-## Resources and Pillow/Flask Challenge
+## Resources

+### Code Challenge

+This project was part of [Code Challenge 31 - Image Manipulation With Pillow](https://pybit.es/codechallenge31.html) - if you want to play with Pillow and potentially Flask and Heroku, follow the instructions there and start coding and PR your code to [our challenges repo](https://github.com/pybites/challenges).
+I hope this article inspired you to give it a try yourself.

+### Flask vs Django

-I hope this inspires you that you can do cool stuff with Pillow and Flask.
-Yeah I know what you ar thinking: "but it's 100 days of Django" and yes that's true.
-Yet for this case I think Flask was the right choice.
+Yeah I know what you are thinking: "But it's 100 days of Django, why not a Django app?"
+Glad you asked.
+For this case I think Flask was the right choice.
 Julian shared some more thoughts about when to use one or the other, you can check it out [here](https://pybit.es/learning-flask-django.html).

+### Further reading

-You can read more about the Pillow code in Part 1 of this tutorial [here](https://pybit.es/pillow-banner-image.html).
+* You can read more about the Pillow code [in Part 1 of this tutorial](https://pybit.es/pillow-banner-image.html).

-This project was part of [Code Challenge 31 - Image Manipulation With Pillow](https://pybit.es/codechallenge31.html) - if you want to play with Pillow and potentially Flask and Heroku, follow the instructions there and start coding and PR your code to [our challenges repo](https://github.com/pybites/challenges).

-If you deploy your app to Heroku, checkout Julian's [nice tutorial on the subject](https://pybit.es/deploy-flask-heroku.html).
+* If you take the challenge and want to deploy your app to Heroku, check out Julian's [nice tutorial on the subject](https://pybit.es/deploy-flask-heroku.html).

-Want to learn more Flask?
-We are starting to have some resources, check out [our Flask category](https://pybit.es/category/flask.html).
+* Want to learn more Flask?
+Check out our Flask [category](https://pybit.es/category/flask.html) or [tag](https://pybit.es/tag/flask.html).

 ---